 Now, with the rapid growth of technology, customers have discovered a noticeable upgrade in today’s string trimmers with relation to previous models.

 How Do Both Engines Work?

 Both the two-cycle and the four-cycle trimmers are very different in terms of operation.
-Other than the difference in the number of strokes, each of these engines comes with separate features that we’re going to highlight in this section.
+Other than the difference in the number of strokes, each of these engines come with separate features that we’re going to highlight in this section.

 When the piston moves to the top, both power and combustion happen, and when it reaches the bottom, air intake occurs, thus completing a single revolution.
 That’s all it takes to run a 2-cycle engine, in a nutshell.

 The process of creating power in this type of engine involves power, exhaust, intake, and compression.
 This technique is also referred to as suck, squeeze, bang, and blow.

 Four-stroke engines come with a crankcase and an oil distribution system that separates oil from gasoline for effective lubrication of the engine’s moving parts.
 Although the oil will need to be changed more often, these types of engines produce less exhaust and are quieter than two-cycle engines.